 I believe learning results from a stimulation of the senses.
 In some students, one sense is used more than others are for learning or recall (learning preferences).
 Therefore, I present material and provide various learning platforms that stimulate as many senses as possible, in order to increase my chances of teaching successfully.
 Additionally, I strive to reduce any barriers for persons with disabilities by providing adaptive technology and/or modifications to material.

 I integrate four critical elements into my lesson design: motivation, reinforcement, retention, and transference.
 Motivation is created when you set a positive tone for the lesson, an appropriate level of concern, and an appropriate level of difficulty.
 I reinforce their efforts, no matter how small.
-I ensure they’ve learned the benchmarks and are able to recall (retention) and apply new knowledge (application) to a concept.
+I ensure they’ve learned the benchmarks and are able to recall (retention) and apply new knowledge (application) to a concept for transfer.

 I provide appropriate and timely feedback.
 I believe students need to practice what they’ve learned.
 I utilize Bloom et al. (1956) higher order thinking skills in order to interact with students at a deeper level.
 (I prefer the original Bloom’s taxonomy.)
 For example, I have students ask their peers questions in small group to improve their understanding via analysis, synthesis, and evaluation.
-For example, students can evaluate each others presentations using rubrics and share their feedback.
+Then students can evaluate each others’ presentations using a rubric and share their feedback.

 I recognize that not all learners enjoy or benefit from group work.
-Consequently, I utilize peer tutoring which, in my opinion, has a strong impact on both the giver and receiver of the instruction.
-Peer tutoring can occur cross-grade levels, among the community F2F or online, or within the classroom.
+Consequently, I utilize peer tutoring, which has a strong impact on both the giver and receiver of the instruction.
+Peer tutoring can occur cross-grade levels, face-to-face (F2F) or online, or within the classroom.
 For example, Skype in Education is a great two-way learning platform to match learners with peers.
 Last but not least, teachers can learn from their students!

 Bloom, B.S.
 (Ed.), Engelhart, M.D., Furst, E.J., Hill, W.H., & Krathwohl, D.R.
 (1956).
 Taxonomy of educational objectives: The classification of educational goals.
 Handbook 1: Cognitive domain.
 New York, NY: David McKay.